HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication

-The worst-case limit for evictions will also scale up with the actual size of metadata cache, $S/64$ where $S$ is the size of BMT cache).
+The worst-case upper bound for dirty evictions will also scale proportionately with the size of BMT cache (upper bound = $S/64$ where $S$ is the size of BMT cache).
 An increase in the cache size will make the recursive upper bound to go up accordingly and it can be huge for bigger caches.
-For example, if we consider a 5-level BMT (excluding the counter and root level) with $S$ = 16KBs of unified BMT cache where each cache block is 64B in size, we will have 16KB/64B = 256 worst-case evictions and as many write-backs and recursive chains during one single read/write request.
-Even though the worst-case scenario to take place in a real-time system are low, it is still theoretically possible and it can lower the worst-case evictions and any potential lazy BMT authentication setup will need to be designed with this caveat in mind.
+For example, if a 5-level BMT (excluding the counter and root level) with $S$ = 16KBs of unified BMT cache where each cache block is 64B in size, the worst-case scenrio will see 16KB/64B = 256 worst-case evictions and as many write-backs and recursive chains during one single read/write request.
+Even though the chances of the worst-case scenario to take place in a real-time system are low, it is still theoretically possible to have notably reduced performance due to the worst-case evictions and any potential lazy BMT authentication setup will need to be designed with this caveat in mind.